-The proposed project would add between Scull and Cardiff.
-Adding infrastructure utilizing the latest engineering and construction standards while also addressing offshore wind strengthens the grid and supports state public policy goals with one project.
-As a result, New Jersey should benefit from the increase in resiliency.
+The proposed project would

+Adding infrastructure utilizing the latest engineering and construction standards while also addressing offshore wind solves a reliability and public policy need with one project.
+As a result, New Jersey should benefit from the increase in resiliency and redundancy.